Bad Service Hurts Everyone

 - 79% said they would be “very” or “somewhat likely” to leave a negative review after bad customer service.

-With stats like these, undertaking a new concept can be scary.
 However, with great risk comes great reward: Bain & Company reports that the experience economy is projected to grow to $8 trillion by 2030.

 Retail thought leader Ananda Chakravarty paints the bigger picture on this.
 “Given that the average American buys 65 garments per year (and that’s just garments — a tiny % of their 300,000 items owned), the 48% that file at least a single complaint a year doesn’t amount to much feedback…Those that give it care enough about the brand to make it better or enough about the experience to share immense frustration…Most customers don’t have the time or interest to complain to others, they will vote with their wallets first.”

-Author Mark Ryski shared that “the most egregious reviews tend to be the ones that describe profound lapses in basic customer service – till lines a mile long, disrespectful staff interactions or store cleanliness/organization.”
+Mark Ryski shared that “the most egregious reviews tend to be the ones that describe profound lapses in basic customer service – till lines a mile long, disrespectful staff interactions or store cleanliness/organization.”

 Retailers will benefit from investing in an analytics solution to notice these unfavorable patterns immediately.

-With a comprehensive set of metrics set against the customer journey, Vision.gl has been designed to help you to read the room and tailor your performance accordingly.
+With a comprehensive set of interaction metrics set against the customer journey, Vision.gl has been designed to help you to read the room and tailor your performance accordingly.